KeyboardKit/KeyboardKit/README.md

 * Web site: [getkeyboardkit.com][Website]

-## Sponsors and Clients
+## Support

+You can sponsor this project on [GitHub Sponsors][Sponsors] or get in touch for paid support.

-This project is proudly sponsored by the following companies:
+KeyboardKit is proudly sponsored by the following companies:

 <a href="https://www.oribi.se/en">
     <img src="Resources/sponsors/oribi.png" alt="Oribi Icon" title="Oribi" width=120 />